Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-where the scaling by the inverse of bound \eqref{eq:upper-bound-intro}, which we assume to be positive, guarantees that $0 \le \tc_\alpha \le 1$.
-Two of the hallmark features of $\tc_\alpha$ are (Proposition~\ref{prop:transport-correlation}) \begin{itemize} \item $\tc_\alpha(\gamma) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\tc_\alpha(\gamma) = 1$ iff there is an $\alpha$-Lipschitz function $\varphi\colon (X, d_X) \to (Y, d_Y)$ with $\zeta = \varphi(\xi)$, \end{itemize} where $\varphi$ only needs to be defined $\mu$-almost surely.
-Therefore, we may view $\tc_\alpha$ as a general alternative to Pearsons's correlation coefficient that measures the degree of association not in terms of best approximation by linear functions, but by $\alpha$-Lipschitz functions.
-Later, we will see that the idea behind $\tc_\alpha$ can fluently be extended to the limit $\alpha \to \infty$ (Theorem~\ref{thm:marginal-transport-dependence}).
-In this case, the transport dependency $\td$ is equal to the marginal transport dependency defined in \eqref{eq:marginal-tdep-intro}, while upper bound \eqref{eq:upper-bound-intro} stays valid.
-One can then show that the resulting coefficient $\tc_\infty$, which we name \emph{marginal transport correlation}, satisfies (Proposition~\ref{prop:marginal-transport-correlation}) \begin{itemize} \item $\tc_\infty(\gamma) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\tc_\infty(\gamma) = 1$ iff there is a measurable function $\varphi\colon X \to Y$ with $\zeta = \varphi(\xi)$, \end{itemize} where the equality $\zeta = \varphi(\xi)$ only has to hold $\mu$-almost surely.
-In fact, the marginal transport correlation $\tc_\infty$ is equal to the measure of association introduced by \textcite{wiesel2021}, who also recognized the above properties as essential.
+where the scaling by the inverse of bound \eqref{eq:upper-bound-intro}, which we assume to be positive, guarantees $0 \le \tc_\alpha \le 1$.
+Two of the hallmark features of $\tc_\alpha$ are (Proposition~\ref{prop:transport-correlation}) \begin{itemize} \item $\tc_\alpha(\gamma) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\tc_\alpha(\gamma) = 1$ iff there is an $\alpha$-Lipschitz function $\varphi\colon (X, d_X) \to (Y, d_Y)$ with $\zeta = \varphi(\xi)$. \end{itemize} This allows us to view $\tc_\alpha$ as a generalized alternative to Pearsons's correlation coefficient that measures the degree of association in terms of best approximation by $\alpha$-Lipschitz functions (instead of linear functions).
+Later in the article, we will see that the idea behind $\tc_\alpha$ can fluently be extended to the limit $\alpha \to \infty$ (Theorem~\ref{thm:marginal-transport-dependence}), in which the transport dependency $\td$ becomes the marginal transport dependency $\td^Y$.
+The resulting coefficient $\tc_\infty$, which we name \emph{marginal transport correlation} (Definition~\ref{def:marginal-transport-dependency}), satisfies (Proposition~\ref{prop:marginal-transport-correlation}) \begin{itemize} \item $\tc_\infty(\gamma) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\tc_\infty(\gamma) = 1$ iff there is a measurable function $\varphi\colon X \to Y$ with $\zeta = \varphi(\xi)$. \end{itemize} Note that the marginal transport correlation is equal to the measure of association introduced by \textcite{wiesel2021}, who already recognized the above properties.